mediabots/Install-Windows-Server-through-VMware-ESXi/README.md

 ## Guide to Install Windows Server 2016 using VMware ESXi(6.5 Web Client)

-Through out this Tutorial, I am going to use https://oneprovider.com dedicated server [https://oneprovider.com/dedicated-servers] & Windows Server 2016 (Datacenter edition)
+Through out this Tutorial, I am going to use https://oneprovider.com dedicated server [https://oneprovider.com/dedicated-servers] & Windows Server 2016 Datacenter edition (free evaluation copy)

 Oneprovider is a world leading company for web servers.
 And one of the cheapest DEDI/BOX provider in the industry(with 0 setup fee).

-Also their support system is very useful.
+Also their support system is very helpful.

-Their payment method includes Paypal with many other payment methods.
+Their payment method includes Paypal with many other familiar payment methods.

 In maximum cases, their servers comes with "one click installer", which includes VMware ESXi Web Client.